Active Digital Twins via Active Inference: Active inference for digital twins

-where $|\mathcal{X}|\in\mathbb{N}$ denotes the cardinality of a generic set $\mathcal{X}$; $\text{Cat}(X)$ and $\text{Dir}(X)$ denote categorical and Dirichlet distributions over a generic random variable $X$, respectively; the notation $\mathbf{X}_{\bullet,j}$ refers to the $j$th column of a matrix $\mathbf{X}$; and $\mathfrak{a} \in\mathbb{R}^{\mid\mathcal{O}\mid\times\mid\mathcal{D}\mid}$ is the matrix of (positive) concentration parameters defining the Dirichlet prior over $\mathfrak{A}$.
-These parameters encode prior beliefs over categorical probabilities and can be interpreted as pseudo-counts representing the expected frequency of each possible realization -- here, the frequency of each observation given a digital state.
+where $|\mathcal{X}|\in\mathbb{N}$ denotes the cardinality of a generic set $\mathcal{X}$; $\text{Cat}(\bullet)$ and $\text{Dir}(\bullet)$ denote categorical and Dirichlet distributions, respectively; the notation $\mathbf{X}_{\bullet,j,k}$ refers to the $j$th column of the $k$th slice of a generic tensor $\mathbf{X}$.
+The tensor $\mathfrak{b} \in\mathbb{R}^{\mid\mathcal{D}\mid\times\mid\mathcal{D}\mid\times\mid\mathcal{U}\mid}$ collects the (positive) concentration parameters defining the Dirichlet prior over $\mathfrak{B}$.
+These parameters can be interpreted as pseudo-counts representing prior beliefs about the frequency of each state transition given a digital state and an action.
 For notational simplicity, we assume the generative model is not factorized into multiple digital state factors or observation modalities.
-However, the formulation can be easily extended to a multi-modal, multi-factor setup via additional parametrized dimensions.
+However, the formulation extends naturally to multi-modal, multi-factor settings by introducing additional parametrized dimensions.